mingislight/mingislight.github.io/_posts/2025-04-28-why-cloud-computing-matters-az-900.md

 ## Security, Compliance, and Trust

 Security is at the heart of healthcare IT.
-The cloud provides encryption, multi-factor authentication, passwordless sign-in options like Windows Hello, and strict data governance.
+The cloud provides encryption, multi-factor authentication, passwordless sign-in options such as Windows Hello and FIDO-based authentication, and strict data governance.

 From my work in machine learning and data science, I know data must be protected in storage, transit, and use.
 Cloud platforms make this possible with consistent, modern safeguards.